 INT.
-HALLWAYS AND OFFICES OF DIAMOND POINT STUDIOS
+HALLWAYS AND OFFICES OF DIAMOND POINT STUDIOS -- DAY

-Cribbage is walking through the hallways and offices carrying Pokey.
-Cribbage sees James McKay talking with two other men.
+Cribbage walks through the hallways and offices carrying Pokey.
+Cribbage sees James

+McKay talking with two other men.
 One is THE STUDIO DIRECTOR.
 McKay's right arm is in a cast.